 10. Block your work

 Once your ends are tucked in and your seams are sewn, if your creation still looks wonky then the final step is to block it out.
 If you don’t believe me just look at some before and after photos online, and prepare to be amazed how much messy crochet was never really messy at all.
 Blocking is the piece de resistance which takes projects from bumpy and distorted to perfect and professional.
 It’s like seeing a butterfly emerge from its cocoon – the grand finale of all your effort.
 It is the most satisfying moment.
 Don’t deny yourself!

 To frog or not to frog messy crochet?

 Deciding what to do with a project that didn’t turn out as well as you hoped is a tricky business.
 After all, it still represents hours of hard work.
 And in years to come, you might appreciate being able to hold your earliest attempts again, and give recognition to how much progress you’ve made since.
 On the other hand, yarn isn’t cheap.
 The materials you harvest from unraveling one hot mess could be exactly what you need to give life to a new idea.
 So, ultimately, this is a matter of personal choice.
 No one likes undoing something they have made, but if you can’t use it, and you haven’t got anywhere to store it, then frogging it is probably for the best.
+(Nope, not that kind of frog!)
 In these situations, I always try to remind myself that I like the process of crochet, and if I was happy doing it once, there’s no reason I shouldn’t enjoy doing it twice!